 Cons

-• The live feature is nice, but it is hard to see your conversation partner’s level for sorting purposes.
+• The live feature is nice, but it’s hard to see your conversation partner’s level when sorting.

-• It would be better to have more added filters and options to choose the appropriate language partners.
+• We wish there were more added filters and options for choosing the appropriate language partners.

 • You have to register with a Facebook or Gmail account (although it does make signing up easy).